Blog>Trade>Makita vs DeWalt - which is best in 2025?

 Makita vs DeWalt summary

 You should now have a clearer idea of whether your next power tool purchase is going to be Makita or DeWalt.
-Both have their advantages, with the right one for you ultimately coming down to what you prioritise in a tool, whether it be power, comfort, lightness or battery performance.
+Both have their advantages, with the right one for you ultimately coming down to what you prioritise in a tool.

 On the whole, if price and comfort is a big deal to you, then it'll be Makita.
 Whereas if you value power and warranty protection, then DeWalt is the right choice.